BetaNYC/Tenants-Maps/README.md

   * Clearly state the purpose of your change in the description field for each commit.

 ## Architecture
+Tenants Map is a landing page that displays a Carto basemap and polygons for each building containing residential units in Manhattan.
+Data to produce the polygons are stored in shapefiles in Carto and queried on the page load.
+Units are outlined with a solid black line if they contain rent-stabilized units according to both the Rent Guidelines Board and NYC property tax bills, and outlined with a dashed black line if they contain rent-stabilized units according to either.
+Units are colored according to the number of housing-related 311 complaints made about the property since 2015.
+Data about housing-related 311 complaints since 2015 are also stored in Carto (as separate files because of their size).
+They are joined to the shapefiles along shared BBL fields.

+Clicking on a polygon further queries the datasets stored in Carto for additional information about the selected building's 311 complaints and rent-stabilization status.
+311 datasets in Carto are regularly automatically synced with 311 data stored in the NYC Open Data Portal.
+Searching for a NYC location queries the City's Geoclient API for the geo-coordinates that correspond to the entered address, and the map repositions to this location.
+Filtering to a community district queries Carto to get the bounds of the district from a shapefile of all NYC community districts; the map filters to only display polygons int this community district and repositions to center around these bounds.

 ## Backend Services